The Comedy of Errors

 ACT 1

-1. The Norton editors suggest that this farcical play deals with the serious theme of human identity — on what constitutes it and keeps it constant or changes it, how others partly determine who we are, etc. How does Egeon’s sad situation in Act 1, Scene 1 help introduce this theme?
-In replying, consider how he got into the predicament in which he now stands as well as the nature of that predicament itself.
+1. The Norton Shakespeare editors suggest that this farcical play, The Comedy of Errors, deals with the serious theme of human identity—what constitutes it and keeps it constant or changes it, how others partly determine who we are, etc. How does the Syracusan merchant Egeon’s dire situation in Act 1, Scene 1 help introduce this theme?
+In replying, consider how Egeon got into the predicament in which he now stands: on the verge of execution in Ephesus.
+What brought him there, and in what ways does his journey, as he relates it, stem from something very different from any criminal intent?

-2. In Act 1, Scene 2, Antipholus of Syracuse and Dromio of Ephesus start off the confusion for us (and themselves) at their first meeting.
-What’s the source and type of confusion we come across here?
-And how does Antipholus of Syracuse react to this confusion?
-In responding, consider in part his musings about the quest he has been on, the one that has brought him to Ephesus.
+3. In Act 1, Scene 2, Antipholus of Syracuse and Dromio of Ephesus kick off the confusion that will continue through much of the play.
+What’s the source and type of that confusion?
+How does Antipholus of Syracuse react to it?
+In responding, consider in part his musings about the quest he has been on, which has brought him to Ephesus.
+In particular, what does his simile “I to the world am like a drop of water / That in the ocean seeks another drop” (35-36) suggest about his sense of self, or identity, and about his general state of mind?

 ACT 2

-3. In Act 2, Scene 1, we meet Adriana, wife of Antipholus of Ephesus, and her sister Luciana.
-What is Luciana’s view of relations between men and women?
-And what seems to be the ground of Adriana’s anxiety about the state of relations between herself and her husband?
+4. In Act 2, Scene 1, we meet Adriana, wife of Antipholus of Ephesus, and her sister Luciana.
+What is the unmarried Luciana’s view of relations between men and women?
+What does she suggest about female “liberty” and obedience?
+How does her view align with what you understand to be the more or less standard European view of gender relations before the modern era?

-4. In Act 2, Scene 2, Antipholus of Syracuse interacts with Dromio of Syracuse, who really is his servant.
+6. In Act 2, Scene 2, Antipholus of Syracuse interacts with Dromio of Syracuse, who really is his servant.
 What confusion unfolds as they speak?
 Later in the scene, what thoughts cross Antipholus’ mind about his strange situation?
 Consider how he muses about sleeping and waking, transformation, and madness.
-And how does your perspective as an onlooker compare to such states, if it does?
+Also, how does the pace and mix-up-prone quality of the plot affect your own perspective as an onlooker—does it cause noticeable disorientation as you try to follow along?
+Explain.

-5. In Act 2, Scene 2, how does Adriana deal with the shock of her confrontation with Antipholus of Syracuse (rather than of Ephesus — the man who’s really her husband)?
-What surprisingly serious philosophy does she set forth regarding identity in marriage?
+7. In Act 2, Scene 2, how does Adriana deal with the shock of her confrontation with Antipholus of Syracuse (rather than of Ephesus—the man who is really her husband)?
+What thoughtful philosophy does she set forth regarding identity in marriage?
+How does her use of the same figure—a drop of water in the ocean (126-30)—as Antipholus of Syracuse used in Act 1, Scene 2 compare to that earlier usage?

 ACT 3

-8. In Act 3, Scene 2, in what difficulties does Dromio of Syracuse find himself not only with his master Antipholus of Syracuse but also with Nell (Adriana’s cooking-maid)?
+10. In Act 3, Scene 2, in what difficulties does Dromio of Syracuse find himself not only with his master Antipholus of Syracuse but also with Nell (Adriana’s cooking-maid)?
 How does his predicament compare to that of his master?
-And what seems to be the point of the silly references to geographical locations here — with Nell’s body referenced as a globe containing Ireland, Scotland America, the Indies, and so forth?
+Moreover, what seems to be the point of the silly references made by Dromio of Syracuse to geographical locations here, with the body of a fellow-servant named Nell being referenced as a globe containing Ireland, Scotland, America, the Indies, and so forth?
+How does he respond to Nell’s advances, made in the belief, of course, that he is Dromio of Ephesus?

 ACT 4

-9. At the previous scene’s end, Angelo the goldsmith gave Antipholus of Syracuse (whom he took to be Antipholus of Ephesus) an expensive piece of jewelry, a chain.
+11. At the previous scene’s end, Angelo the goldsmith gave Antipholus of Syracuse (whom he took to be Antipholus of Ephesus) an expensive piece of jewelry, a chain.
 This jewelry piece turns out to be an important plot device.
-What can you say about the way Shakespeare has introduced it and what complications arise here in Act 4, Scene 1, as well as about the possible symbolic implications of a “chain,” considering the play’s emphasis on how identity is formed and maintained?
+What can you say about the way Shakespeare has introduced it?
+What complications arise in Act 4, Scene 1, and what are the potential symbolic implications of the gold chain, considering the play’s emphasis on how identity is formed and maintained?

-10. In Act 4, Scene 1, what problem is Antipholus of Ephesus having with Angelo the goldsmith?
+12. In Act 4, Scene 1, what problem is Antipholus of Ephesus having with Angelo the goldsmith?
 What happens to Antipholus of Ephesus as a result?
-Also, Dromio of Syracuse returns and infuriates Antipholus of Ephesus with talk about escaping by sea.
-How do these two developments, taken together, lend an air of consequentiality to the play’s action at this point and sharply delineate the quandary in which this particular Antipholus now finds himself?
+Also, Dromio of Syracuse returns and infuriates Antipholus of Ephesus with talk of escaping by sea.
+How do these two developments, taken together, lend an air of consequentiality to the play’s action at this point and sharply delineate the quandary in which this particular Antipholus (of Ephesus, that is) now finds himself?

-12. In Act 4, Scene 3, it isn’t hard to see the basic problem between Antipholus of Syracuse and Dromio of Syracuse — the usual mix-up of identities — but what linguistic development adds to the confusion now?
-In replying, consider Dromio of Syracuse’s circumlocution about “Adam” — why do you suppose Shakespeare makes Dromio speak this way, aside from basic tact about the arrest?
+14. In Act 4, Scene 3, it isn’t hard to see the basic problem between Antipholus of Syracuse and Dromio of Syracuse—it’s the usual mix-up of identities—but what linguistic development adds to the confusion now?
+In replying, consider Dromio of Syracuse’s circumlocution about “Adam”—why might Shakespeare be making Dromio speak this way now, aside from simple tact about the arrest?

-13. In Act 4, Scene 3, consider what Antipholus of Syracuse says to his servant Dromio of Syracuse while the two go about their confused wrangling — how does Antipholus refine his expression of the predicament he’s in?
+15. In Act 4, Scene 3, consider what Antipholus of Syracuse says to his servant Dromio of Syracuse while the two go about their confused wrangling—how does Antipholus refine his expression of the predicament he’s in?
 And what seems to be his present plan, such as it is, for getting out of it?

-14. In Act 4, Scene 3, what is the Courtesan’s analysis of the strange conversation she’s just had with Antipholus of Syracuse about the chain that keeps turning up as a plot device?
-How is this comedy of errors affecting her — what is she driven to do at present, and why?
+16. In Act 4, Scene 3, what is the Courtesan’s analysis of the strange conversation she’s just had with Antipholus of Syracuse about the chain that keeps turning up as a plot device?
+How is this “comedy of errors” affecting her—what is she driven to do at present, and why?

-15. In Act 4, Scene 4 describe the situation in which both pairs of Antipholuses and Dromios now find themselves.
+17. In Act 4, Scene 4, describe the situation in which both pairs of Antipholuses and Dromios now find themselves.
 Why might this portion of the play be described as the point where the comic “knot” is about to be tied most tightly?
-In your response, consider in part Adriana’s reasoning and the presence of Doctor Pinch.
+In your response, consider in part Adriana’s faith that the metaphysical shifts of Doctor Pinch will cure her husband of what she supposes to be his madness.
+How does the concentrated introduction of “madness” as a cause change the play’s course?

 ACT 5

-16. In Act 5, Scene 1, we have arrived at the place where the comic knot is indeed tied as tightly as can be: describe this “knot” or welter of confusions.
+18. In Act 5, Scene 1, we have arrived at the place where the comic knot is indeed tied as tightly as can be: describe this “knot” or welter of confusions.
 What’s the situation now?
-Explain the mix-ups and misunderstandings that beset the characters at this point.
+Mainly, where are Antipholus and Dromio of Syracuse, and, respectively, what to Antipholus and Dromio of Ephesus?
+What is happening to these pairs of men?
+Explain the mix-ups and misunderstandings that beset the main characters at this point.

-17. In Act 5, Scene 1, what role do Egeon, the Abbess and the Duke now play in setting matters straight — in cutting or untying the comic knot?
+19. In Act 5, Scene 1, what role do Egeon, the Abbess and the Duke now play in setting matters straight — in cutting or untying the comic knot?
+With regard to the Abbess, how does her own story prove central to the satisfactory conclusion of this comic play?
+And how is Egeon released from his perilous situation, as he had, of course, been condemned to die for his trespass into Ephesus?

-18. Act 5, Scene 1 ends with a brief conversation between the two Dromios.
-These servants are rather of the sort one finds in the ancient comedies of the Roman playwrights Plautus and Terence, from whom Shakespeare seems to have borrowed some of his stock comic moves.
-What significance would you say the two Dromios have held for the play — for its action and in relation to the predicament of the two masters, Antipholus of Syracuse and Antipholus of Ephesus?
+20. Act 5, Scene 1 ends with a brief conversation between the two Dromios.
+These servants resemble the sort one finds in the ancient comedies of the Roman playwrights Plautus and Terence, from whom Shakespeare has surely borrowed.
+What significance would you say the two Dromios have held for The Comedy of Errors, for its action and in relation to the predicament of the two masters, Antipholus of Syracuse and Antipholus of Ephesus?
+How does the play’s conclusion briefly focus on the two servants themselves—what do we learn about their quality as men from this focus?

-19. General question.
+21. General question.
 The Comedy of Errors is an early effort by Shakespeare.
-Do your read it as mainly a farce or do you (like our editors) see it as more complex and worth putting in conjunction with the later comedies?
-What principle, if any, is really asserted or explored here?
-In other words, does it compare favorably to any of the later comedies?
+Do you read it as mainly a farce or do you (like the Norton Shakespeare editor) see it as more complex and worth considering in conjunction with Shakespeare’s later comedies?
+Does The Comedy of Errors compare favorably to any of the later comedies?
 If so, which one or ones, and why, or why not?

-20. General question.
-Much has been made of the notion of probability in drama — Aristotle, after all, wrote that a play’s action ought to follow what we today would call the dictates of probability and necessity.
-We know that the Ephesian and Syracusan Antipholuses and Dromios look almost alike, but how probable is it — how likely — that anyone who really knew a pair of twins (or even one of them) well would mistake one for the other?
-Is that a realistic premise?
+22. General question.
+Much has been made of the notion of probability in drama—Aristotle wrote that a play’s action ought to follow what we today would call the dictates of probability and necessity.
+We know that the Ephesian and Syracusan Antipholuses and Dromios look almost alike, but how likely or plausible is it that anyone who really knew twin brothers (or even one of them) would mistake one for the other?
 Does it matter?
 Why or why not?
+Why do audiences make allowances for such conventions as we see in The Comedy of Errors?

 Edition.
 Greenblatt, Stephen et al., editors.
 The Norton Shakespeare: Comedies + Digital Edition.
 3rd ed.
 W. W. Norton, 2016.
 ISBN-13: 978-0-393-93861-6.